Hythei/JS_DOM_Project/readme.md

 ## Technologies
 I used the following technologies
 - HTML for webpage and divs and so on
-- CSS for a responsive and somewhat presentable
+- CSS for a responsive and somewhat presentable appearance
 - JavaScript for the app's functionality

 ## Setup